Consumers are increasingly showing interest in purchasing ‘green’, more sustainable, and ethically produced products.

 A project the cosmetics sector is willing to be fully involved in, so they reach a brand new European and International standard, for both organic and natural beauty products.

-The requirement they are aiming for, is 95% of all agricultural ingredients to be organic, and 20% of total products by weight to be organic, this includes water, these are the new harmonised standards paving the way for the natural and organic skincare EU regulations, intending to create a globally recognised label and certificate.
+The requirement they are aiming for is 95% of all agricultural ingredients to be organic, and 20% of total products by weight to be organic, this includes water, these are the new harmonised standards paving the way for the natural and organic skincare EU regulations, intending to create a globally recognised label and certificate.

 In Europe, this is the German standard; it has generally been accepted, as the main body that certifies natural personal care products.
 It sets strict standards for manufactures of products that bear the BDIH logo.

-It is important to mention, that as of 2014, the organic skin care products approved by the BDIH, can only be trusted to contain only natural ingredients, as they only require manufacturers to use organic content where possible.
+The organic skin care products approved by the BDIH can only be trusted to contain only natural ingredients, as they only require manufacturers to use organic content where possible.
 This is more of a realistic target to meet for most personal care products than going completely organic.
 Our Q and A article is a good place to start for more information on organic skincare standards.

 This is another example of a new standard to emerge out of Europe.
-It was founded by some of the leading natural and organic skin care companies, such as Laverana, Santa Verde and Welled.
+It was founded by some of the leading natural and organic skincare companies, such as Laverana, Santa Verde, and Welled.

-Interestingly many of NaTrue founding members, are the same manufacturers who drew up the original guidelines for BDIH; Frustrations over a lack of European harmonisation, is the main reason behind this.
+Interestingly many of NaTrue founding members, are the same manufacturers who drew up the original guidelines for BDIH; Frustrations over a lack of European harmonisation is the main reason behind this.

-Unlike BDIH they are looking forward to implementing a three star grading of certification:
+Unlike BDIH, they are looking forward to implementing a three-star grading of certification:

 Three stars: These require that 95% of all agricultural ingredients fall in line with Na True’s acceptable list of ingredients, which will be certified as organic skin care products.

 Two stars: These require that 70% of all the ingredients fall under Na True’s acceptable list of ingredients.
 These products would be certified as natural cosmetics with organic content.

-One star: This requires a maximum of 5-15% depending on the product category, these products would be certified as natural.
+One star: This requires a maximum of 5-15% depending on the product category; these products would be certified as natural.